How to use Excel Table within a data validation list (4 easy ways)

 Due to the issues noted above, it is probably best to avoid this method.

-The INDIRECT function will convert text into a Range which Excel will recognize and use in calculations.
-For example, if Cell A2 contains the text “A1” you can write =INDIRECT(A2) and Excel will convert that to the cell reference =A1.
+The INDIRECT function converts text into a Range that Excel recognizes and can use in calculations.
+For example, if Cell A2 contains the text “A1” you can write =INDIRECT(A2) and Excel converts that to the cell reference =A1.

 We can use the INDIRECT function with the Table and column reference as text and Excel will understand this.